Content

 Text

 If you want to stop taking PrEP for any reason and are taking it daily, you should continue taking it for seven days after sex.
-If you are taking ‘on-demand dosing’ you should continue taking PrEP for two days after the last time you have sex without a condom.
+If you are taking ‘on-demand dosing’ you should continue taking PrEP for the recommended time after sex, either 2 or 7 days after the last time you have sex without a condom.

 Get tested for HIV before you start taking PrEP again.
 If you have acquired HIV and begin taking PrEP, you may develop resistance to the drugs used for PrEP which could affect future treatment options.